wescale/k8s-advanced-training/deployment_strategies/exercise-5/README.md

 ## Deploy the version v1

-Complete the provided `deployment-v1.0.yaml` file to in dicate the deployment strategy:
+Complete the provided `deployment-v1.0.yaml` file to in dictate the deployment strategy:
 ```
 strategy:
     type: RollingUpdate